georgebabarus/magento-filesystem-extension/docs/README.rst

 * Decouple file storage system of compute component and scale them independently.

-      * Install all Bb_Storage, Bb_StorageOverwrites, Bb_StorageCms, Bb_StorageCatalog, Bb_StorageDownloadable modules.
+      * Install all Bb_Filesystem, Bb_FilesystemOverwrites, Bb_FilesystemCms, Bb_FilesystemCatalog, Bb_FilesystemDownloadable modules.

-      * Install one of the filesystem driver module eg: Bb_StorageS3.
+      * Install one of the filesystem driver module eg: Bb_FilesystemS3.

         A filesystem driver is a class implementing basic operations (read, write, move, etc.) on files or directories. (see: \\Magento\\Framework\\Filesystem\\DriverInterface)